ramezrafla/redis-oplog/README.md

 - `mongo/ObserveMultiplex`: We now call on the cache to get the data, no more local caching of any data, uses projector to send the right fields down
 - `cache/ObservableCollection`: No longer caching of data, just IDs; uses cache to build initial adds
 - `redis/RedisSubscriptionManager`: Many changes to support using Cache -- removed `getDoc` method
-- `redis/WatchManager` and `redis/CustomPublish`: New feature to allow server-server data transfers (to be documented later)
+- `redis/WatchManager` and `redis/CustomPublish`: New feature to allow server-server data transfers (see advanced section above)

 Everywhere else, major code cleanups and removing of unused helpers in various `/lib` folders